-The preceptor will complete one mid-term and final evaluation.
+The preceptor will complete two student performance evaluations of the ATS over the course of the semester, one mid-term and final evaluation.
 It is important that the student receive feedback on areas they need to work to improve on over the course of the experience.
 The final evaluation of the student will be completed at the end of the semester and should note areas the student made improvements in since the earlier evaluations.
 The preceptor will review each of the evaluations with the student in a timely manner so as the student will have an opportunity to make improvements before the final evaluation.
 The evaluations will be one component of the clinical practice grade in which the student is currently enrolled.
 The preceptor and the ATS will sign all of the evaluation forms once they have been reviewed and turn them in to the program director.
 All evaluations completed on the student will remain in their notebook.